thulsonASU/mycobot_280_M5-ROS-Experimentation/README.md

 <br /> **Finally I can now start Step 1!** <br />
 Got side tracked picking a theme for my new favorite shell -> fish-shell.
 I installed oh my fish and set up Lambda theme.
 This note will help me remember if I want to set it back up on a new machine.
 Also tilix is a good emulator for multiple shell windows :D <br />
 <br />
+Installed ROS1/Catkin/Python3 Dependancies/my_cobot repo.
+Followed tutorial here: https://docs.elephantrobotics.com/docs/gitbook-en/12-ApplicationBaseROS/12.1-ROS1/12.1.2-%E7%8E%AF%E5%A2%83%E6%90%AD%E5%BB%BA.html#m5-version <br />
+Thanks to using a supported OS it was MUCH easier to do with little to no noteable problems.
+Just make sure to set up PATH for python and update bashrc to source correctly! <br />